Go here, not there: top under-the-radar destinations for 2020

 We at allé have a special eye for places that fly just under the radar, each of us slightly obsessed with beating crowds and getting a glimpse of places that are raw and untouched (as much as possible, that is).
-So we’ve put our heads together and come up with our ultimate (for now) guide of our favorite under the radar destinations for 2018.
+So we’ve put our heads together and come up with our ultimate (for now) guide of our favorite under the radar destinations for 2020.
 As will all great things- go fast, this won’t last.
+Here are our best go here not there destinations.

 Azores islands instead of Hawaii